vldbss-2022/vldbss2022/lab1/doc/readme.md

 ## A data-driven method
 We use sum-product networks(SPN) here to learn the joint probability distribution of our data.
 It can capture correlation between multiple columns.

 Intuitively, sum nodes split rows and product nodes split columns.
-Leaf nodes represent a single column and in our lab we use histograms for it.
+Leaf nodes represent a single column.
 For instance, in the picture below, an SPN was learned over the column `region` and `age` of the customer table.

 +  The top sum node splits the data into two groups, and the left group contains 30% rows, which is dominated by older European customers, and the right group contains 70% rows with younger Asian customers.
 +  Then next in both groups, `region` and `age` are split by a product node each.